Tower of Hanoi in Python: Recursive Solution & Code Example

 What is the Tower of Hanoi?

-The Tower of Hanoi is a cool mathematical puzzle that was invented in 1883 by French mathematician Édouard Lucas.
+The Tower of Hanoi is a mathematical puzzle invented in 1883 by French mathematician Édouard Lucas.
 The puzzle concept comes from an ancient legend that tells of a Hindu temple where priests were given the challenge of moving 64 golden disks from one pole to another.
-These disks were arranged in descending order, with the largest at the bottom and the smallest on top.
-The priests had to follow strict rules:

-1. Only one disk could be moved at a time.
+1. Only one disk could be moved at a time

-2. A larger disk could never be placed on top of a smaller disk.
+2. A larger disk could never be placed on top of a smaller disk

-3. Disks could only be placed on one of the three available poles.
+3. Disks could only be placed on one of the three available poles

 Why is the Tower of Hanoi Important?